RICtoday City Guide Play Banner

 • Pet-friendly: Yes, leash required

-This walk will lead you on a reflective journey from Ancarrow’s Landing over the Mayo Bridge and towards Lumpkin’s Jail.
+This walk will take you on a reflective journey from Ancarrow’s Landing over the Mayo Bridge to Lumpkin’s Jail.
 Look out for markers along the way to learn more about our city’s history.

-News note: The Capital Region Land Conservancy acquired 4.5 acres of the trail in March to guarantee its long-term accessibility to Richmonders.
+News note: The Capital Region Land Conservancy acquired 4.5 acres of the trail last year to guarantee long-term accessibility to Richmonders.

 Huguenot Flatwater